 When sodium carbonate is used in personal care products, food, or drugs, it is monitored by the U.S. Food and Drug Administration (FDA).
 For other uses, such as pesticides and cleaning products, it is monitored by the EPA.

-The EPA considers sodium carbonate a safe pesticide and the FDA regards it as GRAS (generally regarded as safe).
+The EPA considers sodium carbonate a safe pesticide and the FDA designates it as generally regarded as safe (GRAS).
 In the 2006 "Reregistration Eligibility Decision (R.E.D) for Sodium Carbonate; Weak Mineral Bases," the EPA notes that there are no known human health hazards when sodium carbonate is used according to EPA and FDA GRAS guidelines and that "no additional information is needed" to assess its safety.

 However, the EPA does note that sodium carbonate is a mild skin irritant and mild to moderate eye irritant if contact occurs.
 In addition, if the powder is inhaled, it can be irritating to the respiratory system and mucous membranes resulting in coughing and shortness of breath.
 And if it is ingested, it can irritate the gastrointestinal tract, and cause vomiting, diarrhea, circulatory collapse, and even death.